 - Elevators may be used up to 50 percent capacity, with no more than 4 occupants unless they are from the same family.
-The distance in the elevator will be marked to organize guests to stand at 3-feet distances between occupants who are all wearing facial coverings or masks, unless traveling as a family unit. - An employee will be present to sanitize the button panels at regular intervals, at least once per hour. - If able to be sourced, provide hand sanitizer or paper towels to customers on every floor, at each elevator point so that each guest can avoid directly touching common areas and clean their hands if they have to touch a common area.
+The distance in the elevator will be marked to organize guests to stand at 3-feet distances between occupants who are all wearing facial coverings or masks - An employee will be present to sanitize the button panels at regular intervals, at least once per hour. - If able to be sourced, provide hand sanitizer or paper towels to customers on every floor, at each elevator point so that each guest can avoid directly touching common areas and clean their hands if they have to touch a common area.